 Free use of this software is granted under the terms of the GNU Lesser General Public License (LGPL).
 For details see the files COPYING and COPYING.LESSER.

 2.2 Mathematical Background

-The main strength of Hermes is a modern adaptive higher-order finite element technology.
+The main strength of Hermes is a modern adaptive higher-order finite element technology combined with very easy-to-use implementation approaches.

 2.2.1 Features